starkbank/sdk-php/README.md

 print_r($invoice);
 ```
-**Note**: Instead of using Invoice objects, you can also pass each invoice element in dictionary format
+**Note**: Instead of using Invoice objects, you can also pass each invoice element directly in array format, without using the constructor

 ### Get an invoice